Professor Victoria Haskins

 Biography

-Victoria Haskins is a Professor of History with the School of Humanities and Social Science.
-She directs the Centre for 21st Century Humanities and is co-director of the Purai Global Indigenous and Diaspora Research Studies Centre.
+Victoria Haskins FAHA is a Professor of History in the School of Humanities, Creative Industries, and Social Sciences.
+She is a member and former founding director of Purai Global Indigenous History Centre.
 As a historian of Indigenous and women's cross-cultural histories, her key research interests are in gender, domestic labour, and colonialism.
-She has held a number of awards and fellowships, including an ARC Future Fellowship (2009-13), the NSW Centenary of Anzac Commemoration History Fellowship (2014-18), and Birkbeck Institute for the Humanities Fellowship (2017).
+She has held a number of awards and fellowships, including an ARC Future Fellowship (2009-13), the NSW Centenary of Anzac Commemoration History Fellowship (2014-18), the Birkbeck Institute for the Humanities Fellowship (2017), and a Distinguished Scholar fellowship at the Graduate Center, CUNY (2023).
+She served a member of the Australian Research Council's College of Experts (2020-22) and is a member of the Council for the Australian Academy of the Humanities (2023-25).

 Research ExpertiseAs a cultural and social historian, my main field of research interest is the history of colonialism and domestic labour, which grew out of my broader interest in cross-cultural relationships between Indigenous and non-Indigenous women in settler colonial histories.
 Methodologically, I am interested in personal narratives, visual and material culture, and the complex nature of the historical archive.
-I am currently working on two ARC Discovery projects based at the University of Newcastle, "Intimacy and Violence in Anglo Pacific Rim Settler Societies," and "The NSW Aborigines Protection/Welfare Board 1883-1969: A history," and an ARC LIEF project (out of Victoria University), "The Aboriginal History Archive."
+I am currently working on an ARC Discovery project based at the University of Newcastle, "Ayahs and Amahs: Transcolonial Servants in Asia and Britain 1780-1945" DP200100375.

 Teaching Expertise